sagar87/scPCA/docs/index.rst

 Via Pypi
 ^^^^^^^^

-The easiest option to install `scpca` is throug Pypi.
+The easiest option to install `scpca` is via Pypi.
 Simply type

 .. code-block:: console
    $ pip install scpca

 into your shell and hit enter.